panoptesDev/panoptis-program-library/docs/src/token.md

 present as instruction signers for the authority to be legitimate.

-It's important to note that the `InitializeMultisig` instruction does not require the Safecoin account being initialized also be a signer.
-The `InitializeMultisig` instruction should be atomically processed with the system instruction that creates the Safecoin account by including both instructions in the same transaction.
+It's important to note that the `InitializeMultisig` instruction does not require the Solcoin account being initialized also be a signer.
+The `InitializeMultisig` instruction should be atomically processed with the system instruction that creates the Solcoin account by including both instructions in the same transaction.

 ### Freezing accounts